ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 ![alt](/assets/2023-01-25/cognitive-function-Jane-s-Paulsen.jpg)

-We can ask ChatGPT, what are the factors likely to influence cognitive function of humans.
+Dark chocolate along with the alimentary diet of a person, is not the only factor influencing her cognitive functions.

-Cognitive function of a human being may be dependent on diet, physical activity, sleep, stress levels and intellectual stimulation.

-All of these mighty possible factors are dependant at different proportion of the wealth of a person, and by extent to his/her access to learning/cultural resources.
+Cognitive function of a human may be influenced by **diet**, **physical activity**, **sleep**, **stress levels** and **intellectual stimulation.** All of these factors are dependant at different proportion of the **wealth of a person**, and by extent to his/her access to **learning/cultural resources**.
 It is not clear to what proportion each of these factors influence the cognitive function, but it is clear that the dark chocolate consumption along with the diet are not the only factors that have an impact on the cognitive performance of a person.

-Well, as we could imagine, dark chocolate along with the alimentary diet of a person, is not the only factor influencing her cognitive functions.
 Well then, it's a really common paradigm in medical hypothesis testing.

 Commonly what the bio-statistician do is:
 * make a sumup of all the variables having an influence on the system at hand